-It is the intent of this chapter to establish goals and objectives for the development of Windsor Charter Township (the "Township") over the next ten (10) to twenty (20) years.
-Goals and objectives are identified in order to plan for future land use and public services in order to address both existing Township issues and anticipated future issues.
+It is the intent of this chapter to establish goals and objectives for the development of the Township over the next ten (10) to twenty (20) years.
+Goals and objectives are identified to plan for future land use and public services to address both existing Township issues and anticipated future issues.